elitan/postgres-nanoid/README.md

 `nano()` takes four arguments:

-- `prefix`: The prefix to use for the id.
+- `prefix`: The prefix to use for the ID.
 Defaults to `''` (empty string).
-- `size`: The size of the id (including the prefix).
+- `size`: The size of the ID (including the prefix).
 Defaults to `21`.
-- `alphabet`: The alphabet to use to generate the id.
+- `alphabet`: The alphabet to use to generate the ID.
 Defaults to `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
 - `additionalBytesFactor`: A factor determining the randomness quality of the generated ID by adjusting the number of random bytes used.
 A higher value increases randomness at the cost of performance.
 Default value is 1.6.